TheArturthur/CoppermindScraper/Cosmere/Jezerezeh.md

 \- Dalinar on Jezrien[11]

 As Ahu, he and Dalinar Kholin were drinking companions.
 Dalinar describes him as being a "kindly drunk," and spoke about how he shared drinks with him during his dark days.
-Dalinar refers to him as a "drinking buddy," though he considered him to be strange and insane.
+Dalinar additionally refers to him as a "drinking buddy," though he considered him to be strange and insane.
-Jezrien stated that he likes Dalinar, due to the pain he sees in his eyes.
+Jezrien stated that he likes Dalinar, due to the pain he sees in his eyes, which he can likely empathize with.

 ### Elodi
 Elodi was a friend to Jezrien.
 However, their relationship had tension to it when singers murdered thirty humans in retribution for theft and the murder of a singer.
-Tension also existed in how Elodi wanted Jezrien and his people to come east, in return for being treated as lower class servants in order to learn their ways.
-Which Jezrien vehemently rejects.
+Tension also existed in how Elodi wanted Jezrien and his people to come east, in return for being treated as lower class servants in order to learn their ways, which Jezrien vehemently rejects.

 ### Makibak
 >“*I hope, that you lead them off a cliff, you bastard.*”